Karaage-Cluster/karaage/docs/programmer/architecture.rst

 .. py:class:: Project

-   Represents a :term:`karaage:project` for a set of :term:`machine categories <machine category>`.
+   Represents a :term:`project` for a set of :term:`machine categories <machine category>`.
 A project is considered global, although is only active on given machine categories.

 .. py:class:: ProjectQuota

-   Represents the quota for a :term:`karaage:project` on a particular :term:`machine category`.
+   Represents the quota for a :term:`project` on a particular :term:`machine category`.
 If there is no :py:class:`ProjectQuota` for a particular project on a particular machine category, then the project is not active on that machine category.